About My Practice

 Relationship in counselling.png

-Beyond the therapeutic relationship, my counselling style is heavily influenced by cognitive and behaviour change strategies, acceptance and mindfulness strategies, and attachment theory.
-In therapy, the approaches I use most frequently include: Acceptance and Commitment Therapy (ACT), Core Conflictual Relationship Theme (CCRT), Mindfulness-Based Cognitive Therapy (MBCT), and Self-Compassion Therapy.
-If you would like to learn more about any of the therapeutic approaches I use see Resources.
+My counselling style is influenced by cognitive and behavioural approaches, mindfulness and acceptance-based practices, and attachment theory.
+The therapeutic approaches I draw from most frequently include Acceptance and Commitment Therapy (ACT), including Trauma-Focused ACT, Core Conflictual Relationship Theme (CCRT), attachment theory, Mindfulness-Based Cognitive Therapy (MBCT), Mindful Self-Compassion (MSC), and Mindfulness-Based Stress Reduction (MBSR).

 Training & Qualifications